-Montenegro: Electricity trading within the new liberalized market, issues and volatility13.
-March 2013. / SEE Energy News
+Montenegro: Electricity trading within the new liberalized market, issues and volatility, SEE Energy News

 KAP has supplied “Montenegrobonus” with electricity since Octobar last year until 1 January this year and Montenegrin Transmission System (CGES) does that since the New Year.